 How AI Is Learning to Feel Pain and What That Means for Humanity

-If you've ever felt like the world is rushing toward a future we don't fully understand, you're not alone.
+If you've ever felt like the world is rushing toward a future we don't fully understand, you're definitely not alone.

-Lately, one of the strangest, most fragile, almost unbelievable stories in that blur is this:
+Lately, one of the strangest, most fragile, almost unbelievable stories in that blur of Instagram posts is this: scientists are trying to teach machines how to feel pain.

-Not even the paper-cut that won’t stop stinging or the dull throb of a migraine behind your left eye.
+Not the kind of pain that drags your chest hollow when someone leaves you, or the kind that makes you wince at a skinned knee, or curse at a slammed finger in a door, not even the paper-cut that won’t stop stinging or the dull throb of a migraine behind your left eye.

 The thought that a machine can have a sense of unease makes you laugh a little nervously, then wonder if we’ve tipped too far.
 (It does for me anyway!)